 At the inspection stations, APHIS agents and specialists examine imported wood and timber to make sure it is free of diseases and pests that could be damaging to U.S. natural resources and agriculture.
 These specialists also make sure the wood and timber adhere to Federal import permitting requirements and regulations.

-It is important to know that wood products with bark imported from China might not be allowed to prevent the spread of wood-boring insects.
+It is important to know that wood products with bark imported from China might not be allowed entry in order to prevent the spread of wood-boring insects.

 According to information from the USDA, all raw softwood lumber should be consigned to a facility with a valid compliance agreement with Plant Protection and Quarantine when the lumber is imported.
 The lumber and wood products must be heat treated within 30 days of release from the first port of arrival.

-If the wood you are importing comes in the form of trees from either natural or planted forest stands, you will need to fill out of declarations form.
+If the wood you are importing comes in the form of trees from either natural or planted forest stands, you will need to fill out a declarations form.
 This form is very specific, asking for information such as the tree’s scientific name, country of harvest, value, and description.
 Christmas trees (Douglas & Fraser Firs being the most popular variety) come with a special set of rules.
 Learn more by reading our article on how to import Christmas trees.

 CITES rules also require that:

 You can start the teak import process by finding a supplier in the country of origin.
 From there, you will need to file PPQ Form 585 (application for permit to import plants or plant products), obtain a phytosanitary permit and pay any fees.
 Then you can confirm shipping arrangements with the supplier or handling agent.
 Teak can enter the country at many U.S. ports, so it might be wise to find one close to where the teak will be used or sold.

 Finished wood products, like wood furniture, are commonly imported to the U.S. You need to follow a few special rules when importing wood furniture.
 These rules help deter illegal logging and protect the U.S. from invasive species of insects.
 These rules also protect U.S. markets.